MENU

 Use and Management

 Candlebrush grows rapidly in full sun on a wide range of soils.
 Pinching new growth increases branching, creating a fuller canopy which produces more flowers.
-Candlebrush produces the nicest flower display next year when it is pruned back hard in the spring.
+Candlebrush produces the nicest flower display when it is pruned back hard in the spring prior.
 It makes a beautiful accent in a shrub border or planted as a specimen in a ground cover.
 Locate it near the patio or by an entryway for a stunning fall accent plant.
+It should be used with caution due to its potential invasiveness.

 Propagation is by cuttings or seed, blooming the first year from seed.